shadowwalker00/shadowwalker00.github.io/source/about/index.md

 date: 2020-03-02 20:58:17
 ---
 ## About
-I’m Guanghao(Steven) Chen, a Computer Science Master student at UC San Diego.
-I am going to graduate in March 2020.
+I’m Guanghao (Steven) Chen.
+I graduated from **UC San Diego** as a Computer Science Master student in March 2020.
+I am joining **Amazon Web Service team** as a Software Development Engineer at the end of April 2020.
+Besides, in my spare time, I like watching NBA games, playing vedio games and taking pictures.
+Recently, I'm learning how to edit videos and I hope that in the future I could use the camera to record all the interesting experiences in my life.

 ## Educations
-- M.S. in Computer Science at University of California, San Diego [ Sep.2018-Mar.2020 ]
+- M.S. in Computer Science at University of California, San Diego [Sep.2018-Mar.2020]
-- B.E. in Computer Science and Technology at Northeastern University, China [ Sep.2014-Jun.2018 ]
+- B.E. in Computer Science and Technology at Northeastern University, China [Sep.2014-Jun.2018]

 ## Experiences
-- **Software Development Intern@Deepmap, Inc.** [ Jun.2019-Sep.2019 ]
+- **Software Development Intern@Deepmap, Inc.** [Jun.2019-Sep.2019]
   - Project #1: Deep Learning Training Pipeline based on AWS SageMaker
     - Implemented the infrastructure to run DL training jobs of models for multiple applications
     - Designed and implemented an Airflow pipeline for DL training jobs